Mattkratz19/CIS-1051-Final-Project/README.md

 ##### Obstacles/Challenges:
 ~Spikes on platforms
-~Moving platforms
-~Cannons that shoot projectiles
 ~Lava that slowly rises up from beneath the player
 ~The playable character is in a perpetual loop of jumping.
 Makes the game have a cadence.

 ##### Positive Power-ups:
 ~Clock - slows time to aid in platform jumping and avoiding projectiles
 ~Jetpack - flies the character up a few stories
-~Shield - grants the player more health for a short time

 ##### Negative Power-ups:
 ~Anvil - the player sinks down a few stories (opposite of jetpack)